Skip to the content.

 // Create a constraint with fluent builder pattern

-CapacityConstraint speedConstraint = new CapacityConstraint("speed", ConstraintType.HARD)
+CapacityConstraint speedConstraint = new CapacityConstraint("speed", "RPM", ConstraintType.HARD)

 .setDesignValue(10000.0) // Design operating point (RPM)